How to install Kodi on a Chromecast: Stream Kodi on Google’s dongle

 A word of caution: Before we go into the finer details, we should warn you that anything you stream on Kodi is visible to both your ISP and the government, which could put you in legal hot water.
 The only surefire way to combat this is to connect to a good VPN service whenever you use Kodi.

 How to install Kodi on a Chromecast using a tablet or Android phone

 Before we start, you can not stream Kodi content to Chromecast from an iOS device, so we will only be talking about Android devices for this method.

 There are two ways you can stream content to Chromecast from your Kodi-connected Android device: the long yet power-friendly way; or the quick, but battery-intensive, route.

 The long way:

-- You’ll then have to click “Play” one more time, and it should, finally, play on your Chromecast-connected TV.
+Step 11You will then have to click Play one more time, and it should, finally, play on your Chromecast-connected TV.